tencentyun/intlcloud-documents/yehe_doc/计算和容器/云原生分布式云中心/产品简介/产品概述_intl_en.md

 ## Overview

-Tencent Kubernetes Engine Distributed Cloud Center (TDCC) is an application management platform for multi-cloud and multi-cluster scenarios.
+Tencent Kubernetes Engine Distributed Cloud Center is an application management platform for multi-cloud and multi-cluster scenarios.
 Users can expand the cloud-native applications to distributed cloud, and manage and operate the distributed cloud resources in a unified way from a global respective.

-TDCC interconnects public cloud, private cloud and edge cloud, delivers public cloud products and services including mature clusters, networks, storage, microservices and operations to locations that are closer to users.
+Tencent Kubernetes Engine Distributed Cloud Center interconnects public cloud, private cloud and edge cloud, delivers public cloud products and services including mature clusters, networks, storage, microservices and operations to locations that are closer to users.
 It ensures unified control plane under different cloud infrastructures, and provides reliability and conformance guarantees to meet the requirements of enterprises for multi-cloud management, application governance and high-availability disaster recovery.

-Source code of core features in TDCC have been provided for public use.
+Source code of core features in Tencent Kubernetes Engine Distributed Cloud Center have been provided for public use.
 Vendors and customers can use the source code to build their own container application platforms.

 - [Clusternet](https://github.com/clusternet/clusternet) multi-cluster application governance project
 - [TKEStack](https://github.com/tkestack/tke) open-source TKE platform